-Commercial photography is a widely used term and that not always means large teams creating images for ad campaigns.
-Commonly commercial photography is the creation of high-quality photography that can be used for commercial purposes like advertising.
+Commercial photography is a widely used term that does not always mean large teams creating images for ad campaigns.
+A commonly commercial photographer is the creation of high-quality photography that can be used for commercial purposes like advertising.

 History of Commercial Photography